 Advice from NSW Health is that people can go to work to perform a duty they cannot do from home, or which cannot be postponed – and this applies to the screen production sector.

-But the directive has since come under scrutiny from those outside the sector.
+But the directive has since come under scrutiny from those outside the industry.

 Last Friday, Broken Hill Mayor Darriea Turley wrote to the state government regarding the Stan and Peacock series Wolf Like Me, which is due to shoot in Western Sydney and regional NSW.